 Value and Pricing

-Serandite is a rare gemstone primarily used by collectors and not commonly found in jewelry.
+Serandite is a rare gemstone primarily collected by enthusiasts and is not commonly found in jewelry.
 Its rarity drives up the price, with faceted Serandite reaching around $550 per carat.
 Rough Serandite specimens attached to other minerals may vary significantly in price based on their quality.

 The value and pricing of Serandite reflect its scarcity and the unique appeal it holds for collectors.
 Each specimen, whether faceted or rough, offers a piece of natural beauty that is both captivating and valuable.